The Best Composting Toilet Medium (and How to Use It)

 Richard Peter questioning which is the best composting toilet cover material

 Choosing the right composting toilet medium is key to ensuring your composting toilet operates smoothly and odor-free.
-In this guide, we'll focus on the best composting mediums for Cuddy (with an agitator) and Cuddy Lite (without an agitator).
+In this guide, we'll focus on the best composting mediums for composting toilets like Cuddy (with an agitator) and Cuddy Lite (without an agitator).

-• Best Medium for Cuddy: Coco Coir – Best for moisture control, odor reduction, and ease of use with the agitator.
+Spoiler Alert: We think the best compost medium for Cuddy is Coco Coir.
+We’ve found and users agree that it's the best for moisture control, odor reduction, and ease of use with the agitator.

-• Best Medium for Cuddy Lite: Any Medium – The Cuddy Lite's simple design allows flexibility in using a variety of composting substrates, depending on availability and personal preference.
+For Cuddy Lite, you can use any compost medium that is readily available.
+Cuddy Lite's simple design allows flexibility in using a variety of organic material for layering, depending on availability and personal preference.
+(We’ll dive deeper into layering methods shortly.)

 What is a Composting Medium?